A Guide to 7 Spanish Proficiency Tests

 If you’re looking for a highly regarded Spanish language test, consider the DIE (Diploma Internacional de Español).
 It has ten levels of competence, ranging from beginner to advanced.

-FIDESCU, i.e., the Foundation for the Development and Research of Spanish Culture, conducts DIE.
-It is a non-profit organization that falls under the purview of the Spanish government’s Ministry of Education.
+FIDESCU, the Foundation for the Development and Research of Spanish Culture, conducts DIE.
+It is a non-profit organization under the purview of the Spanish government’s Ministry of Education.

-Individuals who are non-native Spanish speakers at least seven years of age are eligible to take the Spanish DIE test.
+Individuals who are non-native Spanish speakers and are at least seven years old are eligible to take the Spanish DIE test.
 It checks both oral communication and writing skills.
 Candidates can opt to take one or both of the tests.

 The DIE writing exam comprises six levels, while the oral exam has ten levels, ranging from basic to mastery.